 A lot of people, a LOT of people, will or would react to that with, “ew.”
 And yeah, sure, “ew.”
 But there are only a few variations among human here:

-1) you don’t masturbate; 2) you do masturbate, but not to pornography; 3) you masturbate, at least sometimes, to pornography, but you think handkerchief bondage porn is a bridge too far; or 4) some combination of the above, plus you’re embarrassed / guilty about it.
+1) you don’t masturbate; 2) you do masturbate, but not to pornography; 3) you masturbate, at least sometimes, to pornography, but you think handkerchief bondage porn is a fetish too far; or 4) some combination of the above, plus you’re embarrassed / guilty about it.
 The connective tissue across all those options, excepting maybe the aesexual, is shame.

 What bothers me about “ew” is our knee-jerk tendency to “otherize,” to point at someone else to prove we, at least, are not that.
 Our need to create “in” and “out” groups is an evolutionary imperative, and it’s been the cause of some of our most callous collective activities.
 Being “out,” to a group of humans, means they’ll torture you slowly to save their children.
 Don’t be “out” come winter, says evolution.
-I would ask, among consenting adults, what constitutes a bridge too far?
+I would ask, among consenting adults, what constitutes a fetish too far?
 Why must your answer be “ew?”

 Why must you not be that?